-Having a long history, Beijing snacks win universal praise about wide varieties, superior materials and elaborate making.
-It combines the snacks of many ethnic groups such as Han, Hui, Mongol and Manchu, as well as Ming and Qing palace snacks.
+Having a long history, Beijing snacks win universal praise for their wide varieties, superior materials and careful preparation.
+They combine the snacks of many ethnic groups such as Han, Hui, Mongol and Manchu, as well as Ming and Qing palace snacks.

 Various Snacks in Beijing

 The Fried-pouch Roll (Dālián Huǒshāo)